autotelik/yams_audio_engine/README.md

 #### Views

-To add the player to any view, render the `datashift_audio_player_tag` helper
+To add the player to any view, render the `datashift_audio_player_tag` helper, to generate the markup, and the `datashift_audio_player_script` helper, to init the javascript and load JSOn defining the audio to play.

-This will probably rquire you to pull in the engine's helpers in a relevant controller or ApplicationController
+To access these engine helpers, you'll probably need to pull the engine's helper module into a relevant controller or ApplicationController

 Controller